This week’s blog will take a look at an often-requested topic of discussion: how to answer the phone at work.

 This can be an excellent asset when used properly.
 Consider what a business of your own size might say to an inbound caller.

-Small businesses and entrepreneurs may wish to answer the phone in a standardized, professional manner to make themselves look more established then they actually are.
+Small businesses and entrepreneurs may wish to answer the phone in a standardized, professional manner to make themselves look more established than they actually are.

 Image is everything, so why not emphasize that strength?
 You can try either of these scripts to fill the room with your presence: